opentdf/otdfctl/docs/man/encrypt/_index.md

       default: /kas
     - name: with-assertions
       description: >
-        EXPERIMENTAL: JSON string or path to JSON file of assertions to bind metadata to the TDF.
+        EXPERIMENTAL: JSON string or path to a JSON file of assertions to bind metadata to the TDF.
 See examples for more information.
+WARNING: Providing keys in a JSON string is strongly discouraged.
+If including sensitive keys, instead provide a path to a JSON file containing that information.
 ---

 Build a Trusted Data Format (TDF) with encrypted content from a specified file or input from stdin utilizing OpenTDF platform.